Roseinfire/HtmlS/README.md

 * basic HTML

 # Installation
-You need just connect the script.
-You can copy the whole html right here.
+You need only connect the script.
 ```HTML
 <html>
     <head>